HetMamtora/WhatGPT3-ReactJS/README.md

 # WhatGPT3-ReactJS
 Fully responsive web design front end implementation using ReactJS.<BR>
-If you are here and liked my work I would appreciate a Star from you.
+If you are here and liked my work, I would really appreciate a Star from you. =)

 ### [LIVE DEPLOYMENT](https://whatgpt-3-openai.netlify.app/)